 Frying vessels such as fryers are great to have in a kitchen.
 But there’s is nothing better than having a cast iron pan to fry your food or fritters.

 A stockpot would be for beans purees and another large stockpot for stews.
 Beans are a staple in Caribbean cuisine.
-A stockpot is of the most useful item for many purposes.
+A stockpot is the most useful item for many purposes.

 Heavy bottom and large pots and pans